MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Experiment

 GMD \citep{GMD} only addresses the pelvis location on the ground plane (xz coordinates).
 To ensure a fair comparison, we follow OmniControl \citep{OmniControl} and compare GMD in managing the full 3D position of the pelvis (xyz coordinates).
-The first section of Table \ref{tab:main_eval} resents results for models trained on the pelvis alone to ensure a fair comparison with previous state-of-the-art methods on the HumanML3D \citep{t2m} dataset. $\rightarrow$ mean means closer to real data is better.
+The first section of Tab. \ref{tab:main_eval} resents results for models trained on the pelvis alone to ensure a fair comparison with previous state-of-the-art methods on the HumanML3D \citep{t2m} dataset. $\rightarrow$ means closer to real data is better.
 Our model demonstrates significant improvements across all evaluation metrics.
-When compare to TLControl, the FID score notably decreased from 0.271 to 0.061, indicating superior generation quality.
-Additionally, the R-Precision increased from 0.779 to 0.809, highlighting improved alignment between the text descriptions and the generated motions.
-In terms of spatial control accuracy, both Trajectory Error and Location Error dropped to zero, while the average error decreased to 0.91 cm, indicating highly precise spatial control.
+When compare to TLControl, the FID score notably decreased from 0.271 to 0.061, the R-Precision increased from 0.779 to 0.809, indicating superior generation quality.
+In terms of joint control accuracy, both Trajectory Error and Location Error dropped to zero, while the average error decreased to 0.91 cm, indicating highly precise joint control.
 Furthermore, our model outperforms existing methods in both Diversity and Foot Skating Ratio metrics.
 In the second section, \textit{Train on All Joints}, we follow the evaluation from OmniControl \citep{OmniControl}, as our model supports control of any joint, not just the root (pelvis).
 We train the model to control multiple joints, specifically the pelvis, left foot, right foot, head, left wrist, and right wrist.
-The \textit{Cross} experiment shows 63 cross-joint combinations (details in Appendix. \ref{sec:cross_combination}), while \textit{Average} reflects the average performance across each joint.
-Our model outperforms all other methods across all joint configurations, including \textit{Average} and \textit{Cross}.
-Compared to OmniControl, our model delivers superior quality in \textit{Cross}, evidenced by a FID score drop to 0.049 and an R-Precision increase to 0.811.
-In contrast, OmniControl struggles with multiple joints, as its FID score spikes to 0.624—almost triple its performance on the pelvis alone.
-Moreover, our model maintains zero Trajectory and Location Errors, while preserving Diversity, whereas OmniControl’s \textit{Trajectory Error} increase to 0.2147 and Diversity significantly drops to 9.016, indicating our model's robust handling of multiple control signals.
+Our model constantly outperform SOTA in all metrics.